cegeme/iracema/docs/tutorial.rst

 Calculating basic features
 ==========================

-As most features will need a FFT as input, the second step should be calculating it for the audio you've just loaded.
-For being able to do it, you must specify the sliding window and hop size values (in samples).
+As most features will need an object containing an :abbr:`FFT (Fast Fourier Transform)` as input, our next step is calculating it using the method :obj:`ir.spectral.fft` for the loaded audio.
+You must specify the sliding window and hop size values (in samples).
 After calculating the FFT you're now able to plot a spectogram!

 Other useful methods are RMS and Peak Envelope, which will be extracted and plotted in the example.